TobiasHerlitz/n-puzzle/README.md

 - I have used vanilla css and leveraging CSS modules and CSS variables.
 Modern css is really plenty, especially since nesting was introduced [caniuse](https://caniuse.com/?search=css-nesting).
 I feel that tools like styled components obfuscates which parts of the JSX contains "actual" components with logic as opposed to information about styling.
 Using css-classes separates styling from logic and in vy view reduces overhead.
 - I have added a "Fuska" button that sets the board so that its one step away from completion.
 It was useful when testing the CelebrationOverlay and `isSolved`-method.
 I kept it in because it might be nice when reviewing.
+- It would be nice to highlight all tiles set to be moved when hovering over one, this would require quite a bit more logic and a departure from the simple ":hover" though

 ### Further development
 - It would be nice to animate the movements.
 It's probably difficult to do with the current grid layout.
 I'd wager that you